umbraco/Umbraco.Headless.Demo/README.md

 ## Deploying

 This project is designed to be deployed to [Vercel](https://vercel.com).
-Checkout the [Deploying to Vercel docs](https://vercel.com/docs/concepts/deployments/overview) for full details.
+Checkout the [Deploying to Vercel docs](https://vercel.com/docs/concepts/deployments/overview) for full details on how to do this.

 ## Known Issues